Updated: Dec 5, 2022

 The court will always consider what is best for the child when deciding on child custody.
 Although each parent can have their own ideas about how the child should be cared for,

 California law requires the court to start with two assumptions.
 First and foremost, the child's fitness, protection, and welfare must be prioritized.
 Second, the court assumes that children do well when they see both parents regularly.

 How is Child Custody Decided in California?

-"Health, protection, and welfare" is an umbrella word used in child custody proceedings to cover a wide range of conditions and circumstances.
-Fathers, for example, may not have parental rights over children born as a result of the mother's abuse.
+"Health, protection, and welfare" is an umbrella word used in child custody proceedings to cover various conditions and circumstances.
+Fathers, for example, may not have parental rights over children born due to the mother's abuse.
 In addition, judges are less likely to grant custody or visitation to a parent who has been convicted of child abuse, and they are more likely to restrict both if there is proof of spouse abuse, child abuse, or drug abuse.

-The parent and child's emotional attachments, the parent's history of engagement with the child's life and activities, and the parent's capacity to provide for the child's everyday needs are all factors that positively affect a judge's decision.
+The emotional ties between the parent and child, the parent's history of being involved in the child's life and activities, and the parent's ability to meet the child's daily needs all help a judge make a decision.
 The judge may also decide which parent is more likely to support the other parent's relationship and touch.

 When deciding about a child's health, the child's wishes are important, particularly if the child is older or more mature.
 In addition, the court will make every effort to hold siblings together.

 What Is Legal Custody and How Does It Work?